LeafSystemDistributionProject/.github/profile/README.md

 # Description
-ONIX is short name of Operachi's Unix.

-OLIB is short name of Operachi's Lightiweight Library.

-Our goal is to create OLIB, an ONIX with a hybrid kernel that would be lightweight, embedded and not be bloatware.
+Our goal is to create CrunchyLeafLibrary, an CrunchyLeafSystem with a hybrid kernel that would be lightweight, embedded and not be bloatware.

-- Team ONIX
+- Team CrunchyLeafSystem
 # Todo
-OLIB - in development
+CrunchyLeafLibrary - in development

 Kernel - in development
 # Credits
-PiteTo - Logo
+PiteTo - Old Logo

-Zapomnij - OLIB, Kernel
+Zapomnij - CrunchyLeafLibrary, Kernel

-Operachi - OLIB, Kernel
+Operachi - CrunchyLeafLibrary, Kernel